-- 1. Students shall maintain a 2.0 or higher cumulative grade point average. - 2.
-Students are required to maintain a satisfactory pace in progressing toward their certificate or degree.
+The FRC Financial Aid Office will evaluate student's academic progress at the end of each semester following the completion of the official posting of ALL grades for ALL students by the FRC Admissions & Records Office.
+Students must maintain a 2.0 or higher cumulative grade point average (GPA) and are required to maintain a satisfactory pace in progressing toward their certificate or degree.
 Pace is determined by computing the percentage from the academic record of cumulative units earned divided by cumulative units attempted.
-The resulting pace must be 67% or higher. - 3.
-Remedial courses are included in the cumulative GPA and pace calculations along with all other courses. - 4.
-Repeated coursework is treated the same way for Financial Aid SAP as it is for the academic transcript at FRC.
-Course attempts count toward the student's pace and maximum timeframe and the determination as to whether a course grade counts toward the GPA follows the college's policy. - 5.
-Courses approved for academic renewal will be excluded from the GPA but the units will still count toward pace and maximum timeframe. - 6.
-Students are expected to earn their certificate or associate degree before they have attempted 150% of the published length of the program.
+The resulting pace must be 67% or higher.
+Remedial courses are included in the cumulative GPA and pace calculations along with all other courses.
+Repeated course attempts also count toward the student's pace and maximum timeframe.
+Students are expected to earn their certificate or associate degree before they have attempted 150% of the published length of the program (maximum timeframe).
+A student reaches maximum timeframe after having attempted the credit hour equivalent of 150% of the program hours required for the current degree or certificate.

-AA, AS, Transfer: 90 attempted units\
+AA, AS, Transfer: 90 attempted units

-Certificate Program: 52 attempted units\
+Certificate Program: 52 attempted units

-LVN AS: 120 attempted units
+LVN: 120 attempted units

-LVN CERTIFICATE: 85 attempted units
+LVN Certificate: 85 attempted units

-(\Maximum units may vary according to individual program)
+(Maximum units may vary according to individual program)